-As an ongoing initiative, BCAG will continue to utilize the DAC computer-based program to review all current bus stops and shelters for ADA compliance and continue to develop a priority listing & additional funding needs for current & future improvements.
+As an ongoing initiative, BCAG will utilize the DAC computer-based program to review all current bus stops and shelters for ADA compliance and continue to develop a priority listing & additional funding needs for current & future improvements.
+A list of immediate improvements will be identified with upgrades and improvements to be accomplished through the 2019/20 FY.

-FY 2018/19 Proposed B-Line Budget
+FY 2019/20 Proposed B-Line Budget

-The total funding requirements for transit operations is \$10,260,238.
-The 2018/19 budget is \$90,751 higher than prior year in total dollars, an increase of 0.89%.
+The total funding requirements for transit operations is \$10,238,683.
+The 2019/20 budget is \$21,555 less than prior year in total dollars, a decrease of 0.2%.
 The increase to the transit services contract hourly rate for the year is 2.1%.

-The following items are major changes in the 2018/19 Budget from the prior year:
+The following items are major changes in the 2019/20 Budget from the prior year: